 Method of Initial Rates

 When looking at the expression for them, you should notice that the variables in the equation are the concentration terms and the powers p and q:Because we can measure the concentrations in the rate law using the techniques described above, the unknowns we wish to measure are k, p, and q.
-One method of directly measuring k, p, and q is called the method of initial rates.
+One method of directly measuring k, p, and q are called the method of initial rates.
 By measuring the initial rate (the rate near reaction time zero) for a series of reactions with varying concentrations, we can deduce to what power the rate depends on the concentration of each reagent.
 For example, let’s use the method of initial rates to determine the rate law for the following reaction:

 whose rate law has the form: